Putting on a brave face.

 More well-known public figures such as influencers, celebrities and even politicians are mentioning their mental health struggles without recriminations.
 These personalities include:

-“Mental health is the new normal…The Covid-19 pandemic has brought well-being to the forefront as employers are more aware than ever of the impact of mental health on employees and by association, the workplace,” asserted Brian Kropp, chief of research for the Gartner HR practice, in a Harvard Business Review article published online on 14 January 2021:
+“Mental health is the new normal…The Covid-19 pandemic has brought well-being to the forefront as employers are more aware than ever of the impact of mental health on employees and by association, the workplace,” asserted Brian Kropp, chief of Gartner research in a Harvard Business Review article on 14 January 2021:

 More mental health support has been becoming normal practice in the workplace in recent years.
 Even before the pandemic, 45% of wellbeing budget increases were being allocated to mental and emotional wellbeing programs, Dr Kropp went on to say in the HBR article.
 The Covid-19 pandemic has brought wellbeing to the forefront as employers are more aware than ever of mental health’s impact on individual employees and by association, the wider workplace.